-The Energy Redress Scheme is open to charitable organisations that support energy customers in England, Scotland and Wales, and Housing Associations that are exempted charities.
+The Energy Redress Scheme is only open to registered organisations in England, Scotland and Wales, and Housing Associations that are exempted charities.

 Who is not eligible to apply?

 If you are not a registered Charity, Community Interest Company, Co-operative Society or Community Benefit Society, you are not eligible to apply for funding under the Energy Redress Scheme.